 Top-Notch Laboratory Space

-If you haven't visited the University of Findlay yet, we strongly encourage you to schedule a visit
+If you haven't visited the University of Findlay yet, we strongly encourage you to

 to see our laboratory space you will get to work in as a forensic science major.
 You will gain hands-on experience in our very own crime lab, which is comparable to many national crime laboratories.